marcosdiak/Pneumonia_detection/README.md

 # Pneumonia detection

-`
+I've always been very keen into life-sciences and healthcare, so when I decided to become a Data Scientist and discovered how powerful and useful Machine and Deep Learning could be, I started to think on creating something to help others.

-I've created a high accuracy model using Machine Learning and neural networks to diagnose pneumonia reading chest X-ray images.
+This project is the result of pursuing that goal: I've created a high accuracy model using Machine Learning and neural networks to diagnose pneumonia reading chest X-ray images.
-`

 ## Overview